-In this section, we examine each of these levels to illustrate the gaps, opportunities, and successes to develop a plan that leverages our current work while seeking innovative, person-centered, and equitable solutions.
+As an agency, KCRHA works on each of these three levels to create a more functional system that ultimately serves to address homelessness.
+In this section, we examine each of these levels to illustrate the current state of these levels with a focus on challenges,gaps, and successes.
+This chapter of the plan serves to baseline where we are starting from as a system, and the following chapters of the plan address the actions KCRHA will take over the five years to ensure our region has a plan that leverages our current work while seeking innovative, person-centered, and equitable solutions.